Working from home wellbeing guide

 Your environment can easily affect how you feel.
 For instance, it’s not easy to be productive if the space you’re in is dark, messy, smelly, or cramped.
 Dedicating time and investment to create a homeworking space you love is well worth the effort.
 Here are some environmental factors to think about when considering your work from home wellbeing:

-The equipment you use can affect how you feel — not just physically, but mentally too.
+The equipment you use - including home office chairs, can affect how you feel — not just physically, but mentally too.
 Make sure you have comfortable seating, and that your workstation is set up ergonomically.

 Make sure you equip yourself with suitable ergonomic products, including: